-The orientation and commitment of key departmental role players in your municipality is just as important as getting the commitment of the politicians.
+The orientation and commitment of key role players in organs of state in your province is just as important as getting the commitment of the politicians.
 However, this part of the process is going to be particularly challenging because in all likelihood you will first need to embark on a focused change management strategy.
-Experience has shown that while the majority of key personnel in the various departments or other municipal entities understand their role in disaster response and recovery operations, most are not fully aware of their statutory responsibilities for disaster risk reduction.
+Experience has shown that while the majority of key personnel in the various organs of state

-3 Candy Jar 1 (CJ 1): Key internal institutional role players in disaster risk management in the municipal sphere.
+&lt;sup>3 Candy Jar 1 (CJ 1): Key internal institutional role players in disaster risk management in the provinical sphere.